 A safe and dry home is one of the most important things for senior citizens.
 But over time, roofs begin to leak, basements get damp, and walls start showing signs of water damage.
 These problems are more than just minor household issues; they can cause serious health risks, including mold growth, slippery floors, and structural damage.

-For seniors living on a fixed income, waterproofing repairs can feel too expensive to handle.
-That is why, in 2025, the U.S. government and many nonprofit programs are offering free or low-cost waterproofing grants for senior citizens.
+For senior citizens living on a fixed income, waterproofing repairs can feel too expensive to handle.
+That is why, in 2026, the U.S. government and many nonprofit programs are offering free or low-cost waterproofing grants for senior citizens.

 These programs help older adults fix roof leaks, seal basements, and make their homes dry, healthy, and safe again — without worrying about heavy repair costs.